 10 TIPS ON HOW TO SETTLE YOUR CHILD WHEN THEY START SCHOOL

 - Practise the walk to school with them beforehand so it’s a little more familiar for them.
-My son had his favourite teddy his school bag (named) so that if he got really upset he knew he was there with him. www.over40andamumtoone.com
+My son had his favourite teddy his school bag (named) so that if he got really upset he knew he was there who wants anxiety with him. www.over40andamumtoone.com

 - Practise helping them try on their uniform beforehand so they’re used to wearing it.
 Helping them learn how to get changed in and out of it will help when they start doing PE lessons too. www.missmanypennies.com